ryn-001/Calculator/README.md

 # Calculator
-Calculator made with HTML CSS and JS <be>
+Calculator made with HTML CSS and JS <br>
 Made with <3 by ~ Aryan(Schizo)